CamCairns/CamCairns.github.io/_posts/2016-09-06-python_watchdog_jobs_queue.md

 The code is in a git repo here with a simple example.

-So lets walk through the code:
+So lets walk through the code.
+Lets start with the main bit, here we instantiate a Queue object, a thread object and run it in daemon mode and instantiate a watchdog.
+Lastly we place a second poll that waits for a `ctrl-C` kill command and if it recieves one shuts everything down gracefully.

 ```python
  	if __name__ == '__main__':